 The Nursery-Kindergarten Day

-The children experience a rhythm which becomes familiar and nurturing, beginning each morning with warm greetings at 8:15am.
-Our day includes well guided free play, during which the children create a busy, imaginative world that fills the classroom with singing, building, discussion and laughter.
+The children experience a rhythm which becomes familiar and nurturing, beginning each morning with warm greetings at 8:15 am.
+During well-guided free play, the children create a busy, imaginative world that fills the classroom with singing, building, discussion and laughter.
 By surrounding the child with the raw materials for play, the children's world can become whatever their imaginations suggest.
-Each morning the classroom becomes an ever changing, ever challenging "laboratory," offering new problems in the realms of physics, construction, human relationships, and artistry.
+Each morning the classroom becomes an ever-changing, ever-challenging "laboratory," offering new problems in the realms of physics, construction, human relationships, and artistry.
 Through experiences which arise, each child has the opportunity to develop courage of action, of thought, and of feeling.
 It is our belief that qualities we value in adulthood will be fostered here: creative and flexible thinking, inner conviction, self-discipline, personal freedom, and self-knowledge.

 During cleanup time, all the play materials return to their "homes" on shelves and in baskets, as the children sing and help alongside the teacher; the atmosphere is one of cooperation and lightheartedness.